daihocmo/daihocmo-space/learn-vietnamese/docs/guide.md

 #### Step 3 - the grinding

 You can use [this Anki deck](https://ankiweb.net/shared/info/2093025241) (check the Anki guide below before downloading this deck and use it) to revise the alphabet (I assume you've finished Step 2).
+Or, if you want an easier way to test yourself, [here is the Quizlet link](https://quizlet.com/vn/888929191/vietnamese-alphabet-flash-cards/) for the Vietnamese alphabet.

 #### Step 4 - reading practice
 What also helps immensely in memorising the alphabet and the tones is reading Vietnamese sentences.
 You don't have to understand the meaning yet, just read to remember them for now (don't speak it aloud, it goes against the immersion rule, or reading too much, it may affects your Vietnamese pronunciation)